12 Hours Hamilton

 Lunch anyone?
 Hamilton’s hospo scene is just too good to let a mealtime go by.
 Especially when you’re a hop or two away from one of the town’s tastiest little gems...

-One look at GG’s cabinet will convince your stomach that yes – you're definitely hungry again.
+One look at Space Cadet's cabinet will convince your stomach that yes – you're definitely hungry again.
 Making a home in Lovegrove Lane’s sixth and final shed, this cosy café is humming with good vibes aplenty.
-Decorated with 70s knickknacks that will leave you reminiscing over your family bach, GG’s is well known for their chocolate lamingtons, delicious savoury scones, flavour-packed toasties, and hearty soups.
+Decorated with 80s and 90s knick-knacks that will leave you reminiscing over hours spent at the arcade, Space Cadet is well known for their chocolate lamingtons, delicious savoury scones, flavour-packed toasties, and hearty soups.

 If an afternoon pick-me-up is in order, then Hamilton continues to provide the goods.
 Spend the later part of the day ticking off those earlier town sights you missed in the morning.